-Columbia Avenue between Five Points to Fowlkes Street The potential redevelopment site at the northwest corner of Columbia Avenue and Fowlkes Street, known as the HG Hill property, should be considered for orienting future buildings toward a street/internal driveway designed to include elements of, and resemble, a street.
-New development on this site should be two stories in height along Columbia Avenue, but three stories in height is appropriate internal to the site and may be acheived through step-backs in height.
+Columbia Avenue between Five Points to Fowlkes Street The potential redevelopment site at the northwest corner of Columbia Avenue and Fowlkes Street, known as the HG Hill property, should orient future buildings toward a street/internal driveway designed to include elements of, and resemble, a street.
+New development on this site should be two stories in height along Columbia Avenue, but three stories in height is appropriate internal to the site and may be achieved through step-backs in height.